 - 3. Select judges for the contest representing teaching or extension, research, and industry.
 Five judges shall be selected for each division. - 4.
 Send each judge and contestant the evaluation and judging forms and rules for review approximately 30-45 days prior to the conference. - 5.
 Arrange for a meeting to discuss the contest rules, assist the judges in evaluating the contestants, summarize the results and decide on the contest winners. - 6.
 Obtain from the Executive Secretary of the NCWSS the prize monies in the form of checks for presentation. - 7.
 Make presentation of awards at the banquet. - 8.
-Contact Publicity and Public Relations Chairperson to release an official announcement of contest winners with photographs. - 9.
+Prepare and submit an article with contest winners and photographs to the Communications Editor. - 9.
 Include the names of the winners in the Resident Education Report given to the Secretary of the NCWSS at the Board Meeting for inclusion in the Proceedings. - 10.
 It is suggested that a follow-up letter be sent to all participants summarizing their results.